foxws/laravel-multidomain/README.md

 ### Laravel Multitenancy

-When using Spatie's [laravel-multitenancy](https://github.com/spatie/laravel-multitenancy), one may want to use the following task to auto register service providers for each domain:
+When using Spatie's [laravel-multitenancy](https://github.com/spatie/laravel-multitenancy), one may want to use the following task to auto register:

 > **NOTE:** Please see [documentation](https://spatie.be/docs/laravel-multitenancy/v2/using-tasks-to-prepare-the-environment/creating-your-own-task) for details.